 These three subgroupings of testosterone are tested in two different ways.
 There is a comprehensive test which measures the levels of all three categories, and a test which only measures levels of free testosterone.

 The hypothalamus and pituitary gland work together to control testosterone production and secretion.
 The hypothalamus signals to the pituitary gland to secrete follicle stimulating hormones and luteinizing hormones, which help to spark testosterone production.

 There is a common misconception that testosterone is exclusively a male hormone.
 While it is much more dominant in men, women produce it as well.
-However, low testosterone levels are only a problem for men.
+However, low T levels are only a problem for men.
 Most of the testosterone in your body is produced by your sex organs, along with a small amount produced by your adrenal glands.

 This process usually takes 2-5 years, before a male develops from a boy to a biologically grown man.